caltechlibrary/newt/newt.1.md

 files contained in an "htdocs" directory (e.g. HTML, CSS, JavaScript, and image assets).

-This goal of Newt Project is to be able to assemble an entire backend from off the self services only requiring data modeling and end point definitions using SQL and a Postgres database.
+This goal of Newt Project is to be able to assemble an entire back-end from off the self services only requiring data modeling and end point definitions using SQL and a Postgres database.
 Reducing the back-end to SQL may simplify application management (it reduces it to a database administrator activity) and free up developer time to focus more on front end development and human interaction.
-It is also hoped that focusing the back-end on a declaritive model will allow for a more consistent and reliable back-end.
+It is also hoped that focusing the back-end on a declarative model will allow for a more consistent and reliable back-end.

 # OPTIONS